benjithaimmortal/monjibram/_drafts/organizing-your-stuff-should-be-easy.md

 So I'm thinking about this code that I wrote once, which is perfectly useful.
 I was trying to process some existing Custom Post Types and import them into existing, more specific ones:

 {% highlight php %}

-// I want to make a new Custom Post Type called Kittens, but I want to use the existing data in Cats.
+// I want to add some new Custom Post Types called Kittens, but I want to use the existing data from Cats.
 $kittens = get_posts(array(
   'post_type'   => 'cats',
   'post_status' => 'publish',
   'meta_key'    => 'baby',
   'meta_value'  => 'true',
 ));

-// now things get unnecessarily complex

-foreach ($kittens as $i => $kitten) {
+// now things get unnecessarily complex foreach ($kittens as $i => $kitten) {
   $original_id = $kitten->ID;
   $title = $kitten->post_title;
   $calico = get_field('calico', $original_id);
 }

 {% endhighlight %}